Tony Wagner, Senior Research Fellow at the Learning Policy Institute

 Issues in Education had the opportunity to interview Tony at EDspaces 2019, where he was the keynote speaker.
 He shared incredible insight on how leaders in education can shape the young people who will change the world.

-Click on the video to hear more about what he had to say.
+Click on here to hear more about what he had to say.